JD Motorsports: Multiple drivers (2007–2008)

 For the 2007 season, Duesenberg & Leik merged with Davis' operation, with the owner's points for the 2006 season for the 01 were transferred to the 0 car.
 Morgan Shepherd drove the 01 on a limited basis.
 Kevin Lepage, Shelby Howard and Danny Efland also drove in 2007 after Shepherd left to drive for his team.
 Joe Fox at Montreal and Watkins Glen.
 Kertus Davis returned after being released from KHI and drove at Michigan, California, Kansas, and Charlotte.

 Landon Cassill at Road America in 2014.

 Dwayne Leik qualified the No. 01 at Daytona to start 2008, but was replaced by Davis after the No. 0 time was disallowed.
 Davis continued to run in the No. 01 full-time since moving to the No. 01 at Daytona.
 J. C. Stout raced the No. 01 car at Dover, shortly before Davis announced he was leaving the team for Jay Robinson Racing.
 The car was 29th in owner points when Davis left.
 A variety of drivers drove the car including Trevor Boys at Montreal and his son Wheeler Boys at Watkins Glen.
 Danny Efland became the regular driver for the rest of the season.

 Danny O'Quinn Jr. (2009)

-In 2009 Mike Wallace drove the 01 at Daytona before O’Quinn became the team's full-time driver.
+In 2009 Mike Wallace drove the 01 at Daytona before Danny O'Quinn Jr. became the team's full-time driver.
 Cash4Gold.com, the American Basketball Association, and Sun Drop served as the team's regular sponsors.
 O'Quinn left the team late in the season and was replaced by his teammate Wallace.